A VISIT TO THE GENERAL SANTOS CITY FISH PORT COMPLEX

 Dubbed as the “Tuna Capital of the Philippines”, General Santos City claimed to be the largest producer of sashimi-grade tuna in the country.

 As a travel blogger, I always made sure to travel light.
 One way to do it is just packed short pants because it’s less bulky and won’t consume much space in my backpack.
 Unfortunately, I just learned that short pants are not allowed inside the fish port.
 But Vienna asked the boys from the port to lend me jogger pants.
 Oh well, this experience made me change my travel packing habits.
 On my next travel, I will make sure to bring at least a pair of long pants…

 I was amazed seeing a huge quantity of tuna at the port a manifestation of how rich our natural resources in the country.General Santos’ fishing industry delivers a total daily capacity of 750 metric tons of fish catch alone.

 The moment we arrived at the place, we went straight to the office wherein boots are being rented at a minimal cost of PHP 35.00.
 I was happy that they gave us plastic to cover our feet when using the boots.
-Of course, for added protection and comfort, it would be great if you are using some socks.
+It would be great if you are using some socks.

 Before getting inside the area, all guests must pass through a foot bath for disinfection

 Contrary to the usual stinky fish ports scenes in most fish ports, I visited in the past, the General Santos City Fish Port was clean, nice and orderly.
 Another nice thing which I noticed during that visit were the people at the port.
 They seemed to be all tourist friendly.